cstrobbe/A11yWorks/README.md

 Repository of documents and test files related to accessibility.

+## Licence and Copyright

+Copyright: Christophe Strobbe, 2015 – 2018.

-Licence for the content: Creative Commons [CC BY-SA 4.0](LICENCE.html).
+Licence for the content: Creative Commons Attribution Share-Alike [CC BY-SA 4.0](LICENCE.html).